gbarcelo/gbarcelo.github.io/essays/better-q-a.md

 <img class="ui image" src="../images/better-q-a+fig1.jpg">

 Here a picture is provided because questions which are downvoted enough usually indicate a question that shouldn't be posted on Stack Overflow.
 Posters are given some amount of time to edit their questions to better fit the Stack Overflow guidelines before being removed.

+The bad characteristics of this question highlight the the good in the previous question.
+First of all, the warning provided by Stack Overflow moderators indicates that the question is not precise about the problem nor explicit about the question.